Dr. Arlene Jimenez

 Dr. Timothy Jordan has been a practicing veterinarian for over 35 years and has worked with both large and small veterinary practices.
 He also currently owns and has previously owned several veterinary practices, modernizing their care and service to meet the needs of the communities they serve.

-Dr. Jordan has a passion for veterinary surgery and has completed advanced training and certification to further his surgical skills and techniques.
+Dr. Jordan has a passion for veterinary surgery and has completed advanced training to further his surgical skills and techniques.
 He has now performed over 3,000 different orthopedic procedures and can offer colleagues and pet owners alike an insight into the possible options and outcomes of many orthopedic and soft tissue problems encountered in a veterinary practice.

 Dr. Christen Ragle